 James slid into the Gryffindor table with his girlfriend right beside him before immediately placing his head down on the table and letting a loud groan escape.
 Lily, too, looked disgruntled.

 Sirius Black flashed his trademark flippant smirk.
-"Well, I think it's safe to say that Jamesie here has discovered that the whole school has found out about his and Kristina's break-up," he concluded, patting his friend on the back in amusement.
+"Well, I think it's safe to say that Jamesie here has discovered that the whole school has found out about his break up with Reinhardt," he concluded, patting his friend on the back in amusement.

 James lifted his head off the table, exhaling sharply.
 He rubbed his temples and chose not to acknowledge Sirius' witty comment.
 "Who knew that this would be the hugest gossip of the year?" he murmured, shaking his head in utter frustration.